danslimmon/donothing/README.md

 [Enter] when done:
 ```

-This paradigm makes it easy to automate the restore procedure piece by piece.
+This paradigm makes it easy to automate the procedure piece by piece.

-## Inputs and outputs
+## Facts

 Sometimes we need to pass information from one step to another.
-We can do this with step **inputs**
+We can do this with **facts**.
+A
+fact is a uniquely named, typed value.
+Over the course of a procedure, `donothing` collects the
+facts produced by steps, and passes those facts along to subsequent steps.

-and **outputs**.
-Continuing with the database restore example, we can have the first step pass the
+Continuing with the database restore example, we can have the first step pass the name of our backup
-name of our backup file to the second step, so that the second step can print it.
+file to the second step, so that the second step can print it.

 First, we modify the long description of the `loadBackupData` step so that it contains new,
 templated instructions.